 - 1. First Aid Lead initiates care for the patient.
 Get patient's medical and emergency contact information from Crew Leader.
-Write medical or SOAP notes. - 2.
-Communications Lead uses Trailhead Communication Plan (TCP) and calls Primary Agency Dispatch Center or 911.
+Write medical or SOAP notes. - Communications Lead uses Trailhead Communication Plan (TCP) and if needed, calls Primary Agency Dispatch Center or 911.
 Relay pertinent medical or SOAP notes written by the First Aid Lead.
-Do not relay patient's first and last name. - 3.
-If needed, get emergency treatment by a medical provider.
+Do not relay patient's first and last name. - If needed, get emergency treatment by a medical provider.
 If possible, inform agency authorities first.
-See TCP for agency contacts. - 4.
-Report injury to agency authorities and PCTA.
+See TCP for agency contacts. \Emergency: A medical emergency is an acute injury or illness that poses an immediate risk to a person's life or long-term health. - Report injury to agency authorities and PCTA.
 In non-emergency situations, this notification occurs before formal medical care is sought.
 See TCP for agency and PCTA contacts.
+All injuries should be reported as soon as possible and no later than 24 hours after the injury. \PCTA contacts include the local Regional Representative and the Trail Operations Staff - see emergency PCTA TCP number at the bottom of these instructions or on TCP.

-All injuries should be reported within 24 hours. - Evacuate patient and send following documents with patient: medical and emergency contact information, SOAP note, TCP.
+Evacuate patient and send following documents with patient: medical and emergency contact information, SOAP note, TCP.
 Transportation can be provided by any member of the crew, PCTA staff or agency partner.

-The injured volunteer can and may use any insurance, in whole or in combination, he/she has available as a private citizen.
+The injured volunteer may use any insurance, in whole or in combination, that they have available as a private citizen.
 If the injured chooses to use federal workers' compensation coverage, medical providers must be enrolled with an OWCP FECA provider (Office of Workers' Compensation Programs, Federal Employee's Compensation Act).
 More information on Page 2.